-This water heater is originally shipped for use with Natural Gas but can be converted to LP (Propane) Gas by following the instructions outlined below.
-To convert this water heater, you must change both the conversion fitting in the gas control valve/thermostat AND manifold/burner assembly (supplied).
-Both the gas valve and the manifold burner assembly must be correct for the type of gas used.
-If you are unsure about converting this water heater to use a different type of gas, contact a qualified person such as a plumber or your gas supplier.
+This water heater is originally shipped for use with natural gas but can be converted to use LP (Propane) gas by following the instructions outlined below.
+To convert this water heater, you must change both the conversion fitting in the gas control valve/ thermostat and the manifold/burner assembly (supplied).
+Both the gas valve and the manifold/burner assembly must be correct for the type of gas used.
+IMPORTANT: For your safety, the following procedures should be performed by a qualified technician because they involve disconnection of gas piping and leak testing.

-- Contact your gas company to determine the type of gas supplied to your home. - Check the setting of the conversion fitting in the gas control valve. - 3.
-Check the label on the manifold burner assembly door. - 4.
-Make sure both the conversion fitting and the manifold burner assembly (see door label) are for the type of gas supplied to your home. - If you are converting this water heater from Natural to LP or from LP to Natural, follow these steps and instructions: - · Remove manifold/burner assembly (instructions below). - Convert the gas control valve/thermostat to same type of gas (instructions on page 22). - Install the replacement manifold/burner assembly (for conversion; instructions on page 22). - Place sticker next to data plate showing the type of gas this water heater has been converted to use.
+- 1. Contact your gas company to determine the type of gas supplied to your home. - 2.
+Check the setting of the conversion fitting in the gas control valve/thermostat.
+See Figure 32. - 3.
+Check the label on the manifold/burner assembly door. - 4.
+Make sure both the conversion fitting (Figure 32) and the manifold burner assembly (see door label) are for the type of gas supplied to your home. - 5.
+If you are converting this water heater from Natural to LP or from LP to Natural, follow these steps: - A. Remove manifold/burner assembly.
+(See instructions on page 22.) - B. Install the correct conversion manifold/burner assembly.
+(See instructions on page 22.) - C. Convert the gas control valve/thermostat to the same type of gas.
+(See instructions on page 22.) - D. Place conversion sticker next to rating plate.
+(This sticker shows the type of gas that your water heater has been converted to use.)